dr-saad-la/ruod/README.md

 ## License

 RuOD will be licensed under the MIT License, making it open and accessible for both personal and commercial use.
+See the [LICENSE](LICENSE) file for more details.

 ## To Do